Stefanos Mengesha Seyoum

 Prince Stefanos Mengesha Seyoum (also Estifanos Mangasha Seyum, born 24 October 1952), is a member of the Imperial Family of Ethiopia.
-He serves as the Imperial Chancellor of Imperial Ethiopian Order of Saint Mary of Zion.
+He serves as the Imperial Chancellor of the Imperial Ethiopian Order of Saint Mary of Zion.
 He is the son of Ras Mengesha Seyoum and Princess Aida Desta.
 Through his father he is a great-great grandson of Emperor Yohannes IV, and through his mother, he is a great-grandson of Emperor Haile Selassie.
 He was awarded the Grand Cross of the Royal Confraternity of San Teotonio.

 He was educated at the University of Toronto, Canada.
 He is an International Business Consultant and Director of the Canadian Royal Heritage Trust.
 His son is actor Araya Mengesha.